Study Abroad Program Overview

 for program-specific details about host institutions, program structure and courses; academic culture and conduct; units, exams, and grades; orientation; and housing.

-The final two weeks provide field experience in which students volunteer with various community development initiatives and explore a topic of their choice.
+- The final two weeks is a fieldwork course in which students volunteer with community development initiatives and explore a topic of their choice.
 The majority of service placements are in rural educational settings.
 Students also see local government in action at this level and interact with the area's tribal communities.
+The fieldwork course is 4 quarter/2.7 semester UC units and is graded letter grade or pass/no pass.

 The program culminates with a final presentation and research report or project.
 UC students are required to enroll in all courses and participate in all program activities.